1. Home

 There are several reasons why a nurse may write a risk for nursing diagnosis.
 They include:

 1. Assists in planning before real problems arise.
-If medical professionals understand the risks a patient is facing, they can formulate a treatment or mitigation plan to help prevent potential issues in the future.
+If medical professionals understand the risks a patient faces, they can formulate a treatment or mitigation plan to help prevent potential issues in the future.

 3. Risk diagnosis improves a patient’s wellness by avoiding triggers and risks.
 For instance, if there is a risk of bacterial infection in their current environment, a risk diagnosis can help the patient avoid this.